 |---|---|---|---|---|

-| San Diego, CA | Naval Base (24K personnel), Camp Pendleton (42K), 30+ hospitals, biotech hub | $2,400 | $3,800-$4,500 | Military + healthcare + corporate triple demand |
+| San Diego, CA | Naval Base (24K), Camp Pendleton (42K), 30+ hospitals, biotech | $2,400 | $3,800-$4,500 | Military + healthcare + corporate triple demand |

-| San Antonio, TX | Joint Base San Antonio (80K+), 6 major hospital systems | $1,400 | $2,600-$3,200 | Massive military presence, low rent-to-revenue ratio |
+| San Antonio, TX | Joint Base San Antonio (80K+), 6 major hospital systems | $1,400 | $2,600-$3,200 | Massive military presence, lowest rent-to-revenue ratio |

 | Nashville, TN | Vanderbilt Medical, 500+ healthcare companies, Oracle HQ | $1,700 | $3,000-$3,600 | Healthcare capital + corporate growth |

-| Boston, MA | Mass General, Brigham & Women’s, biotech corridor, universities | $2,800 | $4,200-$5,000 | Highest concentration of teaching hospitals |
+| Boston, MA | Mass General, Brigham & Women’s, biotech corridor, universities | $2,800 | $4,200-$5,000 | Highest concentration of teaching hospitals in the US |

-| Raleigh-Durham, NC | Research Triangle, Duke Medical, UNC Health, tech corridor | $1,500 | $2,800-$3,400 | Research + healthcare + affordable entry |
+| Raleigh-Durham, NC | Research Triangle, Duke Medical, UNC Health, tech corridor | $1,500 | $2,800-$3,400 | Research + healthcare + affordable entry point |

-| Denver, CO | Banner Health system, military installations, tech companies | $1,900 | $3,200-$3,800 | Year-round demand from healthcare and outdoor professionals |
+| Denver, CO | Banner Health system, military installations, tech companies | $1,900 | $3,200-$3,800 | Year-round healthcare and corporate demand |

 | Washington, D.C. | Johns Hopkins, MedStar, government contractors, military | $2,200 | $3,600-$4,200 | Government + military + healthcare trifecta |

-| Houston, TX | Texas Medical Center (106K+ employees), energy sector, NASA | $1,500 | $2,800-$3,400 | World’s largest medical complex drives massive nurse demand |
+| Houston, TX | Texas Medical Center (106K employees), energy sector, NASA | $1,500 | $2,800-$3,400 | World’s largest medical complex = constant nurse demand |

 How to Set Up a Mid-Term Rental Property